cristinaponcela/cristinaponcela.github.io/_posts/2025-05-11-Adding TikTok as a Destination via RTMP.md

 ![Desktop View](/assets/img/StreamYard/TikTok/tiktok_yt_testing.png){: .normal}

-However, I wanted to be cautious, so I added the new destination under a FF and fled to our database on GCP.
+However, I wanted to be cautious, so I added the new destination under a FF and fled to our database.
 I wanted to find some users that had recently streamed to TikTok through "Custom", and segment them first as an initial group of beta testers.
-Since we had recently ran a migration, I could just use BigQuery to find 200 users that had streamed to TikTok in the past 3 months by filtering the stream URLs containing "tiktok".
+Since we had recently ran a migration, I could just use our data warehouse to find 200 users that had streamed to TikTok in the past 3 months by filtering the stream URLs containing "tiktok".
 I then closely monitored incoming errors for any platform-specific alerts we received.
 This was the most foolproof plan I could come up with given that actual testing was off the table.

 Edit: 2 months later, no bugs reported, and users are happy!